$50,000 REWARD FOR INFORMATION LEADING TO THE ARREST AND CONVICTION OF THE MURDERER

 As of January 2014, the reward for identifying Officer Ellis’s murderer has grown to a quarter of a million dollars.
 But on the first anniversary of this death, there have been no advances in the case.

-Subsequent to Officer Ellis’s murder, there have been two bills introduced into the Kentucky State legislature referencing him: one, to name a stretch of the Blue Grass Highway after him; and another to establish minimum penalties for the murder of police officers in Kentucky.
+After Officer Ellis’s murder, there have been two bills introduced into the Kentucky State legislature referencing him: one, to name a stretch of the Blue Grass Highway after him; and another to establish minimum penalties for the murder of police officers in Kentucky.